Counseling for Adoptees

 Parents create the environment for their children and have a much greater impact than any therapist ever could.
 To be the best parent that you can be, you may need to work through the stress of parenting or process your own hurts and fears.
 Adoptive parents often appreciate that my experience has allowed me to travel to their child’s country of origin and/or orphanage or other similar places.
 Being in those places with children in need of families gives me a unique perspective on current struggles the adoptive families may be facing.

 I approach each family situation individually.
 I want to meet with the parents first to candidly understand the situation and concerns.
 With the parents, we explore treatment approaches and options and determine if and how often meeting with the children will be helpful.
 I rarely see children individually because I do not want to become an attachment figure but rather support the child’s attachment to their parents and support the parents as the “primary therapist”.
 In some instances, particularly with teens, we may agree that individual appointments will be beneficial.

-Lifebook work can be a helpful approach when working with adoptive families.
+When working with children, brainspotting is often my primary modality.
+Lifebook work can also be a helpful approach when working with adoptive families.
 Even children as young as eight years old have found emotional benefit in working through a Lifebook, while it has also made discussing adoption issues easier for both children and parents.
 Parents often feel better knowing I am there to observe and facilitate the discussion.
 It is recommended that Lifebook work be done in a neutral space rather than the family home.

 Counseling for Birth Parents

 Birth parents and grandparents can often feel forgotten in the world of adoption.
 The complex grief involved when your child has been adopted by another family often requires additional support.
 Navigating both open and closed adoptions can be difficult and complicated for birth parents.
 While counseling can feel like exposing a wound for some birth parents, it can also be important in healing.